alex-netping/DKSF-90/README.md

 Building the firmware
 =====================
 1. If not already installed, install GNU gcc arm toolchain localed at folder /tools/gcc-arm-none-eabi-4_8-2014q3-20140805-win32.exe
-At the end of installation at the last page of the UI installer, make sure to click the checkbox "Add environment path" The path to the bin folder of the toolchain then gets added to the Windows system PATH
+At the end of installation at the last page of the UI installer, make sure to click the checkbox "Add environment path" and untick the check boxes "view readme file" and "run gccvar.bat"

+The path to the bin folder of the toolchain then gets added to the Windows system PATH

+NOTE: If you started the setup program as a NON ADMIN user (standard user) but gave it the admin rights when prompted, you need to manually add the path to the gcc ARM toolchain as follows:(Example for Win 8):
+- In the windows search, type "environment"
+- Click on "Edit environment variables for your account"
+- Under "User variables for <user>" either edit existing PATH variable or add new PATH varibale
+- Put in the path to the bin folder of the toolchain, default C:\Program Files (x86)\GNU Tools ARM Embedded\4.8 2014q3\bin
+- Click OK

 2. Change to /src/ folder and run batch file build.bat
 - Building for generator modified boards: